What Is Instructional Design, and Is It for You?

 You’ll gain the skills necessary to assess, build, and administer technology-based learning experiences.
-A master’s in instructional design will also equip you with the know-how to apply theory, research, creativity, and problem-solving tactics to a variety of technology-based learning applications in the corporate, education, and nonprofit sectors.
+A master’s in instructional design will also equip you with the know-how to apply theory, creativity, and problem-solving tactics to a variety of technology-based learning applications in the education and nonprofit sectors.

 Instructional Design Jobs

 Technology is changing the way we learn, and instructional designers with a master’s in instructional design are leading the charge in this rapidly growing field.